 The IslandsView Map

-The two islands just east of the city in the St. Lawrence River—Île Ste-Hélène, formed by nature, and Île Notre-Dame, created with the stone rubble excavated from the construction of Montréal's métro—are Montréal's indoor-outdoor playground, Parc Jean-Drapeau.
+The two islands just east of the city in the St. Lawrence River—Île Ste-Hélène, formed by nature, and Île Notre-Dame, created with the stone rubble excavated from the construction of Montréal's métro—are now used for Montréal's indoor-outdoor playground, Parc Jean-Drapeau.

-Expo '67—the World's Fair staged to celebrate the centennial of the Canadian federation brought here by the city's mayor, Jean Drapeau—was the biggest party in Montréal's history, and it marked a defining moment in its evolution as a modern metropolis.
+Expo ’67, which the World's Fair staged to celebrate the centennial of the Canadian federation, was brought here by the city's mayor, Jean Drapeau.
+It was the biggest party in Montréal's history, and it marked a defining moment in its evolution as a modern metropolis.